![]() |

 Burgess-Dunne Flying Wing

-In addition, Burgess, was turning his talents to the manufacture of pontoons and seaplane hulls.
+In addition to all that, Burgess was turning his talents to the manufacture of pontoons and seaplane hulls.
 He was already building, under license, Wright-type airplanes for the Army, and was planning to develop a tractor biplane ain addition.
 He was experimenting with a flying boat dubbed the 'Flying Fish', with an eye for sales with the Canadian Navy.
 He also took on, under license from its inventor, an inherently stable tailless airplane by constructing a pusher biplane with extreme swept-back wings and short nacelle-configured like an arrowhead, minus it's shaft in appearance.

 Mounted on wheels, this unusual airplane met with an indifferent reception by the British war office, and faired little better when produced under franchise in France by the Nieuport company.
 In the United States, however, it aroused considerable interest, especially when fitted with a single float developed by Burgess for over water flights.